 Ensuring a high performing solution with marketing features enabled requires more than just deploying the minimum Sitecore hardware and hosting environment.

-Is your environment “right-sized” for the things you want to do?
-It is fundamental to have the right configurations in place to support the exponential use and growth of databases to support the analytics that fuel the marketing capabilities.
+“Right-Sized” Environment – It is fundamental to have the right configurations in place to support the exponential use and growth of databases to support the analytics that fuel the marketing capabilities.
 Even if the size is right for your current load, will it be in 12 months?

-How will you manage the data you don’t need?
-As your data collection increases, so will the cost of storage.
+Data Retention – As your data collection increases, so will the cost of storage.
 Defining upfront how much data you need to hang on to, and how much should you move off your servers, will help you avoid incurring unnecessary costs.
 Ideally, you should have migration strategies in place before getting started with Sitecore’s marketing features.

 Do You Need Data Integration?